-The carrying amounts of short-term receivables and payables, cash and cash equivalents and short-term borrowings approximate their fair value due to the relatively short-term nature of these financial instruments and insignificant impact of discounting.
+The carrying amounts of short-term receivables and payables and cash and cash equivalents approximate their fair value due to the relatively short-term nature of these financial instruments and insignificant impact of discounting.

 The table below analyses financial instruments carried at fair value and carrying amounts shown in the statements of financial position.